 Private Alternative Loans

 Private educational loans are unsecured funds offered by private lenders.
-They are credit based consumer loans, used for educational costs, usually with varying interest rates and repayment schedules.
+They are credit based consumer loans, which are used for educational costs, usually with varying interest rates and repayment schedules.
 These loans may be appropriate for students who do not qualify for guaranteed subsidized, unsubsidized and parent PLUS loans.
 These loans must be certified by the Office of Financial Aid & Scholarships before funds can be disbursed.

 Students should always exhaust all of their federal financial aid eligibility options, first.
 CSUSB Office of Financial Aid & Scholarships encourages students to complete their FAFSA applications and use their federal loan options first.